 A few minutes later, he popped back outside and said, “I need 100 popcorns.
 I only have 65.”
 Apparently, he had counted each kernel!
 At this point, I felt I couldn’t keep letting this go.
-So, I told him that he couldn’t have any more if he was going to play with it because popcorn was for eating, not playing.
+I told him that he couldn’t have any more because popcorn was for eating, not playing.
 I then realized how confusing this must have been to him.
-What I am telling him and what he is seeing the child do in the video were not in alignment.
+What I am telling him and what he was seeing the child do in the video were not in alignment.

-He then drug his little chair to the pantry to reach the high lock to serve himself 35 more popcorn pieces to make it an even 100.
-Because I had told him no, I couldn’t let him have more.
+He then dragged his little chair to the pantry to reach the high lock to serve himself 35 more popcorn pieces to make it an even 100.
+Because I had orginally denied him access to his requested 35 more kernels, I couldn’t let him have more.
 I tried to block him, and that sent him spiraling downward rapidly.
 He screamed, “I am very angry,” he hit me, and he knocked over the chair.

 I put him in his room and set a timer for two minutes, hoping he’d calm down.
 However, the entire time I could hear him kicking the walls, and he continued screaming, “I am very angry!”

-When the timer went off, he came out of his room and continued screaming, “I am very angry,” while clinching his fists and trembling.
+When the timer went off, he came out of his room and continued screaming, “I am very angry,” while clenching his fists and trembling.
 The meltdown remnants were obviously still present.

 It was now his shower time, and he demanded taking the monster trucks in with him.
-But, because of the meltdown, both the popcorn and trucks had been removed.
+But, because of the meltdown, I’d removed both the popcorn and trucks.
 He was not happy about that.
-Getting him to shower was not easy, and he fought me the whole time.
-But, toward the end of the shower, he grew less tense, he relaxed, and he began to cry.
+Getting him into shower was not easy, and he fought me the whole time.
+But, toward the end of the shower, he grew less tense, relaxed, and began to cry.
 That is typically how his meltdowns end.
 He cries because he is just physically and emotionally drained.

 Once he was in his pajamas, and we were huddled in his room preparing to read a bedtime story, he unprompted softly said, “Mommy, I am sorry I made a bad choice.”

 I just hugged him and said, “Thank you for saying sorry.
 But you hurt me.
 When you are angry, you can say you are angry.
 But hitting is a bad choice.
-Saying you are angry, but not hitting, is a good choice.”
+Saying you are angry is a good choice.”